stoplightio/prism/packages/http/README.md

-# Http Client
+# HTTP Client

-This package provides a http client featuring the ability to:
+This package provides a HTTP client featuring the ability to:

-- mock responses based of OAS spec
+- mock responses based of OpenAPI spec
-- make requests to a http server
+- make requests to a HTTP server
-- validate the request and/or the response according to the provided OAS
+- validate the request and/or the response according to the provided OpenAPI

+In essence it's an HTTP client (similar to axios - in fact, we use axios to make requests) with the ability to mock responses and validate requests.

 The goal of this document is to provide you with some basic code examples to get you started and to cover some of the advanced scenarios.